JaeUpSu/JaeUpSu/README.md

-    - I have experience in creating  an running app using Java with android studio an MVC using Java with IntelliJ an React using Next.js/Typescript/Jest/Recoil etc.. an Landing page using JS/HTML/CSS with vs code an DB using Django & Flask, a Python Framework with vs code and using LightSail DB in AWS
+    - I have experience in creating  an running app using Java with android studio an MVC using Java with IntelliJ an Web using React with Next.js/Typescript/Jest/Recoil etc.. an Landing page using JS/HTML/CSS with vs code an DB using Django & Flask, a Python Framework with vs code and using LightSail DB in AWS